-6 - Customizing the CWP Configuration
+7 - Customizing the CWP Configuration with Policies

-NES provides NES Administrators with the ability to customize Connected Worker Platform by using policies.
-Policies contain configuration settings that modify the behaviour of the Connected Worker Platform.
-NES Administrators can create a new group policy, with configuration settings that apply to all users, create individual user policies that apply to select users, and modify existing policies.
+NES provides NES Administrators with the ability to customize Connected Worker Platform by using group and individual policies.

+Policies contain configuration settings that modify the behaviour of the Connected Worker Platform and define how users can use their Nymi Bands.
+NES Administrators can use the NES Administrator Console to:

+- Create a new group policy, with configuration settings that apply to all users. - Create individual user policies that apply to select users. - Modify existing policies.

-6.1 - Viewing Policies
+7.1 - Viewing Policies